etiennestuder/gradle-jooq-plugin/README.md

         })
     }
 ```
-Note: `(launcher::set)(...)` workarounds an ambiguous overloading issue with the Kotlin compiler.
+Note: `(launcher::set)(...)` is a necessary workaround to deal with an ambiguous overloading issue in the Kotlin compiler.

-See [here](example/configure_toolchain_kotlin_dsl) for a complete example on how to configure the toolchain to be used by the jOOQ task using Kotlin DSL.
+See [here](example/configure_toolchain_kotlin_dsl) for a complete example on how to configure the toolchain to be used by the jOOQ task, using the Kotlin DSL.

 ## Avoiding configuration pitfalls